 Since its inception in the early 90s, Silversea Cruises has been recognised as the gold standard in luxury cruising, acclaimed both for its legendary European lifestyle and global reach of destinations.
 The cruise line was the brainchild of Antonio Lefebvre d’Ovidio, a respected Italian jurist and maritime law professor.
 His idea was to create a new class of elite vessels designed with more space for fewer guests and with the highest levels of personalised service.
 Lefebvre’s maritime background led to his involvement in shipping and eventually the cruise industry.

-2018 saw an exciting partnership with Royal Caribbean, with RCL acquiring two-thirds of Silversea Cruises.
+2018 saw an exciting partnership with the Royal Caribbean Group, with RCL acquiring two-thirds of Silversea.
+The Group then purchased the remaining shares in July 2020.
 The strength and expertise of Royal Caribbean’s portfolio, coupled with Silversea’s exceptional service aboard, means superlative sailing for guests, across all corners of the globe.

 Today, Silversea Cruises operates a global portfolio of itineraries to all seven continents and over 900 destinations worldwide.
 The cruise line’s headquarters are based in Monaco, and the company maintains branch offices in the United States, United Kingdom, Germany, and Australia.